zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 ### How to run the code on your local computer

 Make sure that you have the python 3 or above installed on your laptop.
 Your laptop could be either a PC or Mac.

-- create a virtual environment (optional). let's say the virtual environment's name is "finalproject". `virtualenv creditcardproject` (optional)
+- create a virtual environment (optional). let's say the virtual environment's name is "creditcardproject". `virtualenv creditcardproject` (optional)
 - activate the virtualevn `source creditcardproject/bin/activate` (optional)
 - clone the github repository `git@github.com:zjgcainiao/ML_CreditCardDefaultPrediction.git`
 - on the terminal (Mac OS), navigate to the current project folder. it should look like `xxx-MacBook-Pro:ML_CreditCardDefaultPrediction:(username)$ `.